github/training-kit/foundations/index.md

 * Team @mentions

 ##### Lab Exercise 13a
-* Find an open source project via the [Explore page](https://github.com/exlpore)
+* Find an open source project via the [Explore page](https://github.com/explore)
-* Review your chosen project's Pulse page and indentify this week and this year's most prolific contributor
+* Review your chosen project's Pulse page and identify this week and this year's most prolific contributor
 * Visit the project's Releases page and download the latest binary